ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

 .. _sdk_qtlocation_places_(c++):

 QtLocation Places (C++)
 =======================

-.. rubric:: Overview
-   :name: overview

 The Places API allows users to discover places/points of interest and view details about them such as address and contact information; some places may even have rich content such as images and reviews.
 The Places API also facilitates management of places and categories, allowing users to save and remove them.

-.. rubric:: Place Definition
-   :name: place-definition

 A place is a point of interest, it could be a favorite restaurant, a park or someone's home.
 A QPlace object represents a place by acting as a container for various information about that place.

 This information can be divided into 2 broad classifications

 -  Details
 -  Rich content

 The place details consist of properties of the place, such as the name, location, contact information and so on.
 When a place is returned during a search, these details are filled in.
 Sometimes in order to save bandwidth, there are further details about the place that can be retrieved on an individual place by place basis, if the user is interested.
 The QPlace::detailsFetched() function can be queried to see if all available details have been fetched, and if not, QPlaceManager::getPlaceDetails() can be used to retrieve them.
 Precisely which details are populated during a search and which need to be fetched individually may vary from provider to provider.
 See plugin documentation for more details.

 The rich content of a place consists of items such as images, reviews and editorials.
 Potentially there may be many rich content items, so they are treated separately from the place details.
 They can be retrieved in a paged fashion via QPlaceManager::getPlaceContent().
 If necessary, the content may be assigned to a place so it can act as a convenient container.

-.. rubric:: Common Operations
-   :name: common-operations

-.. rubric:: Initializing a Manager
-   :name: initializing-a-manager

 All places functionality is facilitated by a QPlaceManager instance.
 One must specify a QGeoServiceProvider in order to create the QPlaceManager

 .. code:: cpp